ProgrammingBlockchain/ProgrammingBlockchain/implementations/hiddenbitcoinkey_storage_hd_wallet_md.md

-# HiddenBitcoin: Managing keys (HD wallet) {#hiddenbitcoin-keystorage}
+# HiddenBitcoin: Managemen key \(HD wallet\) {#hiddenbitcoin-keystorage}

-([nopara73](https://github.com/nopara73)) I am developing a privacy oriented Bitcoin wallet, called [HiddenWallet](https://github.com/nopara73/HiddenWallet).
+\([nopara73](https://github.com/nopara73)\) I am developing a privacy oriented Bitcoin wallet, called [HiddenWallet](https://github.com/nopara73/HiddenWallet).
 The [HiddenBitcoin](https://github.com/nopara73/HiddenBitcoin) library is the introduction of an other abstraction layer between NBitcoin and the user interface.

 A Bitcoin wallet have three key functions and this case study will be structured around them:

 1. Securely stores keys and manages the access to them.
 2. Monitors these keys, and other keys on The Blockchain.